 Step 3: Cut in the Cold Butter

-Step 4: Add the Cheddar Cheese
+Step 4: Stir in the Cheddar Cheese

-Step 5: Mix in the Buttermilk
+Step 5: Add the Milk

-Step 6: Shape and Cut the Biscuits
+Step 6: Shape and Bake

-How to Serve Homemade Cheddar Biscuits
+How to Serve Homemade Cheddar Biscuits Recipe

 Garnishes